ledokter/obsidian-BlackPe4rl-theme/README.md

 # 🏴‍☠️ BlackP3arl Theme for Obsidian

 **BlackP3arl** is a high-contrast, brutalist cyberpunk theme designed for the Obsidian knowledge base.
 It merges the commanding presence of the **Anton** typeface with a unique hybrid rendering engine that combines hard brutalist shadows with crisp neon halos.

+## � Design Manifestos

+This theme isn't just a skin; it's a modular system built on strict architectural principles. **Nothing is left to chance.**

 Unlike standard themes, this classification system avoids arbitrary aesthetic choices.
 Every font size and color shade is the result of **precise mathematical calculations** (rooted in the Golden Ratio φ) as documented in the attached files:

 ### 1. The Chromatic Codex (`Système de Couleurs Hiérarchique Impérial.md`)